-- 1. Connections to compartments shall be located at a distance below the liquid level equal to 1/3 the distance (D) between the invert of the outlet and the bottom of the tank.
+1. Connections to compartments shall be located at a distance below the liquid level equal to 1/3 the distance (D) between the invert of the outlet and the bottom of the tank.

-- At least one access manhole shall be provided into each compartment.
+At least one access manhole shall be provided into each compartment.
 Dual compartments are recommended for all tanks and shall be required on all tanks with interior length of ten (10) feet or more.
-Dual compartments are recommended for all tanks and shall be required on all tanks and chambers.
 The volume and surface area for meeting the requirements of Table 3 of this handbook shall be based upon the total volume and surface areas of all tanks and chambers.
 Tanks in series should be connected by a single pipe with a minimum diameter of four (4) inches.
-A dual compartment septic tank or two (2) tanks in series are required for mounds and sliters and recommended for all system types.
+A dual compartment septic tank or two (2) tanks in series are required for mounds and sand filters and recommended for all system types.